 Our conservators discovered a photographer’s notebook left behind a century ago at Captain Scott’s last expedition base, Cape Evans.

 The notebook was found outside Scott’s 1911 Terra Nova base.
 Each year the summer snow melt around the building causes variations in run-off patterns.
 In 2012 the melt revealed the notebook for the first time in more than 100 years.
-The notebook is a “Wellcome Photographic Exposure Record and Dairy 1910”, which belonged to George Murray Levick - surgeon, zoologist and photographer.
+The notebook is a “Wellcome Photographic Exposure Record and Diary 1910”, which belonged to George Murray Levick - surgeon, zoologist and photographer.
 His name can be seen written in the opening pages.
 The Trust has reproduced the notebook in a digital format that can be viewed and downloaded using the link below.

 Levick was a part of Scott’s 1910-1913 expedition and a member of the Northern Party.
 The notebook contains his pencil notes detailing the date, subjects and exposure details for the photographs he took during 1911 while at Cape Adare, before undergoing a harsh winter in an ice cave on Inexpressible Island.